OutSystems/docs-howtos/src/dev-faqs/reuse-web-screens-in-mobile-apps/faq.md

 To achieve this result, you must do the following:

 * Use an iframe in the mobile app that sends appropriate request headers when fetching the Web Screens;
-* Update the web app to automatically log in the end-user of the mobile app.
+* Update the web app to automatically log in the end user of the mobile app.

 ### Use an iframe in the Mobile App